mbari-org/mxm/README.md

 The proposed MXM interfaces will support a unified view of the information in terms of available mission definitions, parameterization, scheduling, and execution status.

+## The MXM system

+The MXM system consists of three services:

+- MXM web application from image `mbari/mxm`
+- Postgraphile service from image `graphile/postgraphile`
+- MXM postgres database from image `mbari/mxm-postgres`

 ## Development

 - If not already, install dependencies: